erdi/webdriver-binaries-gradle-plugin/README.md

 ### Integration with Idea JUnit plugin (com.energizedwork.idea-junit)

 If [Idea JUnit plugin](https://github.com/energizedwork/idea-gradle-plugins#idea-junit-plugin) is applied to the project together with this plugin it will do the following:
-* configure the `ideaWorkspace` task added to the build by [ Gradle's built-in IDEA plugin](https://docs.gradle.org/current/userguide/idea_plugin.html) to depend on `configureChromeDriverBinary` and `configureGeckoDriverBinary` tasks
+* configure the `ideaWorkspace` task added to the build by [Gradle's built-in IDEA plugin](https://docs.gradle.org/current/userguide/idea_plugin.html) to depend on `configureChromeDriverBinary`, `configureGeckoDriverBinary` and `configureIeDriverServerBinary` tasks
 * add system properties specific for the drivers setting the path to the downloaded binaries as their values to default default JUnit run configuration in IntelliJ when the configuration tasks are executed

 The above will ensure that locations of driver binaries are picked up when running tests from IntelliJ.